tebri11/en-for-designers/03-aboutness/case-study.md

 ---

 The whole visual identity describes the wedding day of my sister and her husband.
+I created a program for the wedding day, a voucher for newlyweds like a gift, welcome poster (without welcome drink:)), wedding invitation, and invitation to the wedding table.

-I used thin font, cold colors with light pink.
-All sheets of paper were created with strong, silver paper.
+1. I used thin font, cold colors with light pink.
+2. All sheets of paper were created with strong, silver paper.

-My sister's favorite plant is eucalypt - pure, cold, decent, minimalist...
-So I used this green plant with small, pink flowers.
+3. My sister’s favorite plant is eucalypt - pure, cold, decent, minimalist… So I used this green plant with small, pink flowers.

-Each invitation includes a natural, brown small, and big envelope.
+4. Each invitation includes a natural, brown small, and big envelope.